KeithDonaldson/ArchSimDB/README.md

 ### Preface

-These instructions are given for Linux systems only, and this software has only been tested on Linux systems.
+These instructions are given for *nix systems only, and this software has only been tested on *nix systems.
 Python 3 is used throughout, and ArchSimDB will not work with Python 2.

 ### Pre-requisites

 MongoDB is used as a database for ArchSimDB.
-To download MongoDB, follow the guide on the [MongoDB website](https://docs.mongodb.com/manual/administration/install-on-linux/) for your operating system.
-It may be as simple as `dnf install mongodb-org-server`.
-You must install `mongodb-org-server` instead of `mongodb-org` as ArchSimDB requires the mongo daemon included in the server version.
+To install MongoDB, it may be as simple as using your operating sytem's default package manager, i.e. `dnf/apt-get/brew install mongodb-org-server`, but if not you can follow the guide on the [MongoDB website](https://docs.mongodb.com/manual/administration/install-on-linux/) for your operating system.
+You must install `mongodb-org-server`, not `mongodb-org`.

+Python 3 is also a requirement, although many *nix systems come pre-packaged with this.

 ### Launching the web app

 1. Clone the repository into a working directory using `git clone https://github.com/KeithDonaldson/ArchSimDB.git`
-2. Move to the `ArchSimDB` folder and run the command `python3 run.py --setup True`.
-This should take care of everything.
+2. Move to the `ArchSimDB` folder and run the command `python3 run.py {user} --setup True`, replacing `{user}` with a user in the statfiles directory.
+Out of the box, you can choose from either `user1` or `user2`, i.e. `python3 run.py user1 --setup True`.
+This command should take care of everything.

 The webapp should now be running locally, with the default address being [http://localhost:6543](http://localhost:6543).
+If you get an error during setup, consult the Troubleshooting section.

+It is thoroughly recommended to run `python3 run.py -h` to look at all of the arguments you can provide to the system.
+These could help integrate ArchSimDB into your existing workspace.

+## Using ArchSimDB

+### Setting up the Raw Data Directory

+**Note**: You needn't set up a directory if you are just testing ArchSimDB, as by default it takes data from the example directory at `~/statfiles/`.

+The only real setup required for ArchSimDB to work is to have a directory in the format it expects.
+The following will explain how to set up a directory correctly.
+Note that this repo has a working directory available as an example at `~/statfiles/`, where `~` is ArchSimDB's root directory.

+At the top level of your raw data directory is a directory for every user of the system.
+The most likely scenario is that you only have one directory here for your own raw data.

+At the second level is a directory for every experiment in the system.
+An Experiment may be something like 'Testing different cache replacement policies on x86 processors'.
+It is only a directory (i.e. metadata) and there should be no files at this level.

+At the third level is a directory for every configuration of a given experiment.
+A configuration might be 'LRU 64MB Cache' for the example experiment given above.
+Once again, it is only a directory (i.e. metadata) and there should be no files at this level.

+Finally, the fourth level are all of the raw statfiles for a given configuration.
+These are called 'applications' in ArchSimDB.
+The raw data from running the simulator with the given configuration for a paricular experiment resides at this level.

+The expected directory structure is: {Users}/{Experiments}/{Configurations}/{Applications/Raw statfiles}

+ArchSimDB takes these raw and parses and stores the data in a database.
+If you leave all `run.py` settings as default and choose `user1`, the source files used by ArchSimDB will reside at `~/statfiles/user1/`.
+You can use your own statfile path by providing `run.py` with a `--filespath` argument.

+### Understanding the Database

+MongoDB is a No-SQL solution, and as such all of the database contents are stored in a directory (default: `~/db/`).
+Each user has it's own database and as such you can switch between users freely without losing the data.
+Moreover, you are free to delete the raw statfiles as by default ArchSimDB will not update it's database to reflect deleted files.
+Should you wish to delete entries, see the [Deleting](#Deleting) section for more information.

+### Syncing

+Upon first launching the web app, you should see a page displaying the amount of experiments, configurations, and applications (statfiles) in the database.
+These should all be zero on first launch.
+To sync the database with the chosen statfile directory, navigate to the 'Sync' page and click the 'Sync' button.
+This may take a few seconds or minutes, depending on how large the data set is.
+The database should now be filled with all sucessfully parsed statfile data.

+### Viewing Data

+You can look at the data in the database from the pages within the 'Search Database' category in the navigation menu.
+All of the 'List of...' pages just show metadata.
+Actual parsed statfile data can be viewed by going to the 'View Database' page and selecting an application.
+The table allows sorting and searching.

+### Comparing Data

+### Deleting

 ## Troubleshooting